 |Proof||Beyond a reasonable doubt; jury decision must be unanimous|

-The Americans with Disabilities Act (ADA) of 1990 is a broad-reaching civil rights statute.
-Amended in 2008 to broaden protections for disabled workers, it protects the rights of people with a variety of ailments, including persons infected with human immunodeficiency virus (HIV) and those with respiratory and musculoskeletal disorders.
-Its provisions include measures of special interest to physical therapists, such as access to public buildings, equal protection of disabled persons, and nondiscrimination in employment.
-For detailed information about the act and its provisions, visit ada.gov.
+The Americans with Disabilities Act (ADA, 2014) of 1990 is a broad-reaching civil rights statute.
+Amended in 2008 to broaden protections for workers with disabilities, it protects the rights of people with a variety of ailments, including persons infected with human immunodeficiency virus (HIV) and those with respiratory and musculoskeletal disorders.
+Its provisions include measures of particular interest and relevance to physical therapists, such as access to public buildings, equal legal protection of persons living with disabilities, and nondiscrimination in employment situations.

-The Health Insurance Portability and Accountability Act (HIPAA) of 1996 limits the extent to which health insurance plans may exclude care for pre-existing conditions and creates special programs to control fraud and abuse within the healthcare system.
-The most well-know provision of the Act is its standards regarding the electronic exchange of sensitive, private health information.
-Known as privacy standards, these rules (1) require the consent of clients to use and disclose protected health information, (2) grant clients the right to inspect and copy their medical records, and (3) give clients the right to amend or correct errors.
+The Health Insurance Portability and Accountability Act of 1996 limits the extent to which health insurance plans may exclude care for pre-existing conditions and creates special programs to control fraud and abuse within the healthcare system.
+The most well-known provision of the act is its standards regarding the electronic exchange of sensitive, private health information.
+Known as privacy standards, these rules 1) require the consent of clients to use and disclose protected health information, 2) grant clients the right to inspect and copy their medical records, and 3) give clients the right to amend or correct errors.
 Privacy standards require all hospitals and healthcare agencies to have specific policies and procedures in place to ensure compliance with the rules.
-For detailed information, visit cms.hhs.gov/hippaGenInfo.

 Because a state license cannot be taken away without due process, licensees have the right to a public hearing before the board, to be represented by an attorney, and to present witnesses on their own behalf.
-Following such a hearing, the board (1) takes no action, (2) reprimands the licensee, (3) suspends or revokes the person’s license, or (4) places the licensee on probation.
+Following such a hearing, the board may: 1) take no action, 2) reprimand the licensee, 3) suspend or revoke the individual’s license, or 4) place the licensee on probation.

-All fifty states and the District of Columbia, Puerto Rico, and Virgin Islands belong to the Federation of State Boards of Physical Therapy (FSBPT).
+All fifty U.S. states, as well as the District of Columbia, Puerto Rico, and Virgin Islands, belong to the Federation of State Boards of Physical Therapy (FSBPT).
 This organization develops and administers the National Physical Therapy Examination (NPTE) for both physical therapists and physical therapist assistants.
-These examinations assess the basic entry-level competence for first-time licensure of a physical therapist or physical therapist assistant within the aforementioned 53 jurisdictions.
+These examinations evaluate the basic entry-level competence for first-time licensure of a physical therapist or physical therapist assistant within the aforementioned 53 jurisdictions.
 The NPTE also helps regulatory authorities to evaluate potential licensure candidates and provide standards that are comparable from jurisdiction to jurisdiction.

 Civil law is concerned with harm against individuals, including breaches of contracts and torts.
 A civil action is considered a wrong between individuals.
 Its purpose is to make right the wrongs and injuries suffered by individuals, usually by assigning monetary compensation.
 It is important to be aware that an action can potentially be both criminal and civil in nature (Stanford & Connor, 2012).

 A contract is a legally binding agreement between two or more parties.
-Breaking such an agreement—such as exists between a healthcare agency and physical therapist—is called a breach of contract.
-Both parties to a contract must do exactly what they agreed to do or they risk being sued.
-For that reason, it is vital that each party clearly understand all the terms of a contractual agreement before signing it (Hamilton, 1996).
+Breaking such an agreement—such as a written employment agreement between a healthcare agency and a physical therapist—is called a breach of contract.
+Both parties to a contract must do exactly what they agreed to do or they risk legal action being taken against them.
+For that reason, it is vital that each party clearly understands all the terms of a contractual agreement before signing it (Hamilton, 1996).

 Assault is doing or saying anything that makes people fear they will be touched without their consent.
-The key element of assault is fear of being touched (for example, saying to a client, “If you don’t let me give you this injection, I’ll put you in restraints and give it to you anyway.”).
+The key element of assault is fear of being touched, for example, threatening to force a resistant patient to get out of bed against his/her will.